curityio/getting-started-authenticator/README.md

 - Java 21 SDK
 - Maven

-If you want to run the example setup included in this repository, you will also need:
+If you want to run the example deployment included in this repository, you will also need:

 - Docker,
 - an ngrok setup (Follow the instructions from the **ngrok** part of [this tutorial](https://curity.io/resources/learn/expose-local-curity-ngrok/#ngrok) to configure ngrok on your machine.),